September 21, 2020 • 4 min read

 RESULTS

 For demonstration purposes, we reported the results for a typical number of RT-PCR tests for 94 patients, a specificity of 100 percent, a prevalence from 0.001 percent to 40 percent, and sensitivities from 60 percent to 100 percent (Figure 1).
-Mathematical simulations showed that a pool testing strategy was an improvement over individual testing for a prevalence less than 30 percent and that the optimal pool size, k0, was approximately 1 + 1/√(pSe),∈ (0.1 percent, 30 percent).
+Mathematical simulations showed that a pool testing strategy was an improvement over individual testing for a prevalence less than 30 percent and that the optimal pool size, k0, was approximately 1 + 1/√(pSe),p ∈ (0.1 percent, 30 percent).
 For a realistic scenario, such as a sensitivity of 70 percent and prevalence of 1 percent, the optimal strategy required 13 patients per subgroup.
 With this optimal pool size, only 16 percent as many tests would be required by subgroup tests than by individual tests.
-Figure 2 shows test efficiency, cost savings, probability of false negatives, and the expected number of false negatives for and p.
+Figure 2 shows test efficiency, cost savings, probability of false negatives, and the expected number of false negatives for k and p.

 FIGURE 2 | Operating characteristics of pooled testing stratified by prevalence